KadAMRN/Data_Free_Quantization/README.md

 *Figure: Boxplot and histogram showing weight distribution and frequency after bias correction.*

+## DFQ Results Overview

+The results from the Data-Free Quantization (DFQ) process are detailed in the `dfq_result.txt` file.
+This file contains the configurations and the corresponding accuracy metrics for various runs of the DFQ process.

+To review the detailed outcomes of each configuration, please refer to the `dfq_result.txt` file located in the project directory.

 ### ImageNet Validation dataset available in the following link : https://drive.google.com/file/d/1Zo0LgHWhFiVheeC21Kfvuv1B9M_tuT_8/view?usp=sharing

 ### Downloading and Extracting the ImageNet Training Dataset